mpwsh/filepush-rs/README.md

-# filepush-rs
+# transfer-rs

 Small Rust library to upload files to [filepush.co](https://filepush.co).
-I just edited the [transfer-rs](https://crates.io/crates/transfer-rs) library to point to filepush, as both use Curl to upload files, so all the credit goes to [Harsh Shandilya](https://github.com/msfjarvis).
+I just edited the [transfer-rs](https://crates.io/crates/transfer-rs) library to point to filepush, as both use Curl to upload files.

 ## Usage